 Section 504 states that individuals with disabilities shall not be discriminated against based solely on their disability.

 Section 504 requires organizations to provide “reasonable accommodations” for individuals with disabilities to perform the essential functions of the job.
-This includes making video accessible through captioning.
+This includes making video accessible through closed captioning.

 Section 508 applies to:

 - State government through “little 508s”

 - States who receive federal funding through the Assistive Technology Act

 Section 508 states that all information technology must be accessible to people with disabilities including employees and the public.